Mayor Sanders Endorses DeMaio As Successor

 Poll out Tuesday gives Filner 12-point lead over DeMaio

-SAN DIEGO Mayor Jerry Sanders endorsed Councilman Carl DeMaio Tuesday afternoon to be his successor over Congressman Bob Filner, who widened his lead in the mayoral race in a poll released today.
+Mayor Jerry Sanders endorsed Councilman Carl DeMaio Tuesday afternoon to be his successor over Congressman Bob Filner, who widened his lead in the mayoral race in a poll released today.

 The relationship between Sanders and DeMaio has been notoriously frosty.
 Sanders admits they don’t talk much and haven’t always gotten along.
 And it wasn’t certain Sanders would endorse his fellow Republican in the mayor’s race.
 But Sanders said, as he considered the candidates and all the years he’s spent working for the city, his decision became clear.